 The American College of Sofia is an authorized IB World School and has offered the IB Diploma Programme since 2005.
-Students not earning a Bulgarian National Diploma are eligible for admission into the two-year IB program.
-ACS provides a challenging, college-preparatory curriculum for all IB students and hires teachers who are experts in their subject matter.
-Students who enroll in the IB Diploma Programme are also given the opportunity to fulfill the requirements for the ACS American diploma, which is awarded to students independently of the diploma granted by the International Baccalaureate Organization (IBO).
+Students not eligible for a Bulgarian National Diploma are admitted into the two-year IB Diploma Programme.
+They are also given the opportunity to fulfill the requirements for the ACS American Diploma, which is awarded to students independently of the diploma granted by the International Baccalaureate Organization (IBO).

 For a more detailed look at what the IB Diploma Programme stands for, please follow the link: http://www.ibo.org/diploma/

 For information related to the IB and university recognition of the diploma, please download this official IB publication: Guide of University Recognition

 You can read General Regulations: Diploma Programme HERE.

 Doctor of Philosophy, Major History, Sofia University “St. Kl.
 Ohridski”, Bulgaria

 ACS LAUNCHES INTERNATIONAL BACCALAUREATE DIPLOMA PROGRAMME FIVE-YEAR EVALUATION